piang077/Microsoft-Sentinel-SOC-Home-Lab/README.md

-# Microsoft Sentinel Home Lab – SOC & Threat Detection
+# Microsoft Sentinel SOC & Incident Response Lab – SOC & Threat Detection

 ## Project Overview
 This project demonstrates a hands-on cybersecurity lab using **Microsoft Sentinel** to simulate a Security Operations Center (SOC) environment.
 The lab focuses on **threat detection, alerting, incident investigation, user and entity behavior analysis, creating detection rules and automated response** in a cloud-based SIEM environment.